outermedia/solr-fusion/src/main/doc/user-guide.md

 * __returnValues__ - a single java.lang.Object or a java.util.List<java.lang.String> to return the converted values;
     the single Object value is automatically converted into a List of String (the toString() method is called).
-* __returnWordCounts__ -  if __mapFacetValue__ is true and the order or number of values is modified then the facet word counts need to be adjusted too; the default value is the original word count list
+* __returnDocCounts__ -  if __mapFacetValue__ is true and the order or number of values is modified then the facet document counts need to be adjusted too; the default value is the original document count list

 These entries are directly accessible via simple variable names in the scripting languages supported by Java (e.g. [Javascript](#javascript) and
 [Bean Shell](#bean-shell)).
 In Java implementations the ScriptEnv methods have to be used to access these context variables.